The Use of “Hell” in the New Testament

 Regarding apollumi, Vine notes: “The idea is not extinction but ruin, loss, not of being, but of well-being” (211).

-Thayer defines apollumi, in connection with Matthew 10:28, as follows: “to devote or give over to eternal misery” (64).
+Thayer defines apollumi in connection with Matthew 10:28, as “to devote or give over to eternal misery” (64).

-Second, the Bible employs a number of expressions to describe the emotional state of Gehenna, which can only imply the concept of conscious agony.
+Second, the Bible employs several expressions to describe Gehenna’s emotional state, which can only imply the concept of conscious agony.
 It is depicted as a place of “unquenchable fire” (Mk.
-9:44) — fire being a metaphor for “the extreme penal torments which the wicked are to undergo after their life on earth” (Thayer, 558).
+9:44)—fire being a metaphor for “the extreme penal torments which the wicked are to undergo after their life on earth” (Thayer, 558).

 Punishment implies consciousness.
 It would be absurd to describe those who no longer exist as being “punished.”
 The wicked will be “tormented” with the fire of Gehenna (cf. Rev. 14:10-11).
 Torment certainly implies awareness (cf. Rev. 9:5; 11:10).